paul-wolf/djaq/README.md

   explicitly defined.
 This feature makes loading of related fields non-lazy.
 In contrast, queries are always non-lazy in Djaq.

-* `prefetch_related()`: this is not really a job for Djaq.
-Currently, there is no support for m2m fields but when this is implemented, it will be part of the instance manager.
+* `prefetch_related()`: When you have a m2m field as a column expression, the model hosting that field is repeated in results as many times as necessary.
+Another way is to use a separate query for the m2m related records.
+In anycase, this is not required in Djaq.

 * F expressions: These are workarounds for not being able to write expressions in the query for things like column value arithmetic and other expressions you want to have the db calculate.
-Djaq lets you write these directly and naturally as part of it's syntax.
+Djaq lets you write these directly and naturally as part of its syntax.

 * To aggregate with Querysets, you use `aggregate()`, whereas Djaq aggregates results whenever an aggregate function appears in the column expressions.

 * Model instances with QuerySets exactly represent the corresponding Django model.
-Djaq has a different concept of a result instance (DQResult) that represents whatever is returned by the query even if it's not a model field.
+Djaq's usual return formats, like `dicts()`, `tuples()`, etc. are more akin to `QuerySet.value_list()`.

 Let's look at some direct query comparisons: